vitowen9580/ScrewNet/README.md

 python main.py --training false --gpu_id 0  --Noise_Type CycleGAN --Screw_Type Z_M6x34.2-1000_F2000 --test_folder testA
 python main.py --training false --gpu_id 0  --Noise_Type CycleGAN --Screw_Type Z_M8x32.4 --test_folder testA
 ````
+## Acknowledgments
+Our project is developed based on the CycleGAN architecture.
+We extend our sincere thanks to the creators of CycleGAN(https://github.com/jzsherlock4869/cyclegan-pytorch) for their excellent work.
+Additionally, we would like to express our gratitude to the anonymous reviewers for their insightful feedback, which has been instrumental in improving this work.